jkvatne/version/README.md

-# Extract verision info from git.
+# Extract version info from git repo.

-This small program will generate a file named gitversion.go when it is run in any directory with git support.
+This small program will generate a file named gitversion.go when it is run in a directory with git support.

 The file gitversion.go will have "package main" at the top, so it will be part of the main package automaticaly.